intellegens-hr/utils-identity/IdentityUtils.Api.Extensions.Cli/README.md

 ### Via configuration file

-If authentication arguments are not set (or are partially set), CLI tool will look for configuration file named `identitymanagement-cli.config` in following directories:
+If authentication arguments are not set (or are partially set), CLI tool will look for configuration file named `identityutils-cli.config` in following directories:
 - executing directory - directory from which the exe is called
 - executable directory - directory where CLI .exe file is located